EthanGilles/nvim/README.md

 see their [documentation](https://github.com/nvim-lualine/lualine.nvim).

 The current LuaLine setup has: Buffers, Mode, CoC Diagnostics, git branch, modifications to the file, the time and date, OS, and file-format.
-Here is what it looks like.
+I have the buffers in present in the at the top left where you would normally see tabs in an application, but for this photo, they are along the bottom.

 ![LuaLine Example](https://github.com/EthanGilles/EthanGilles/blob/bb638cb9f4044e6096218518a17bf07e70578259/nvim-pics/lualine.png)

 ### Noice
 [Noice](https://github.com/folke/noice.nvim) makes things look, well, noice.
 It centers your command line and makes things look a lot better in general.
-It also integrates with telescope to make everything look great.
+I have disabled the notifications that Noice can provide.
+To enable them, you need a seperate plugin in the dependencies.
+However, getting notifications for writing to a file, executing commands, etc, is not something I was looking for.

 ![Noice Example](https://github.com/EthanGilles/EthanGilles/blob/ef9def1e4033c1486ca68767641fe83af433b20a/nvim-pics/noice.png)